na-na-hi/renget/archive/hostfreellamas.md

 ![vast.ai params](https://files.catbox.moe/v05qh5.png)
 Then start the instance, ssh into it, run `cat /app/onstart.log` for your public API link.
 If --public-api fails, download from https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/ then run with ```cloudflared --url http://localhost:5000```
 For 48GB VRAM dual-GPU split, do "14,20" for 70b-groupsize128 and "16,20" for 70b-groupsize64, both setups should have enough for 8k context on exllama.
+More GPUs is always slower.

 f.
 Inference is always faster on Linux, about 10% to 30% improvement depending on what you run.